hero media

 Distilleries in Daylesford

-Daylesford isn’t just for wine lovers—it’s also home to incredible distilleries offering handcrafted spirits, craft beers, and refreshing ciders.
+Daylesford isn’t just for wine lovers – it’s also home to incredible distilleries offering handcrafted spirits, craft beers, and refreshing ciders.
 Perfect for expanding your liquor-loving palate, here’s a guide to the finest in the area.

-15. Terra Australis Distillery
+14. Terra Australis Distillery & Herbal Lore Liqueurs

 Address: Lot 2 Railway Crescent, Daylesford

-16. Daylesford Cider
+15. Daylesford Cider

 At Daylesford Cider , heritage apples and artisanal craftsmanship come together to create some of the region’s finest ciders.
 Open daily, this English-style tavern offers tastings of their award-winning ciders, ranging from robust to refreshingly light.

 Enjoy a cider tasting paddle in the scenic courtyard or retreat indoors by the fire to keep cosy during winter.
-With a menu featuring cheese boards, charcuterie, and weekend wood-fired pizzas, it offers an all-round delicious day out.
+With a menu featuring cheese boards, charcuterie, and weekend wood-fired pizzas, it offers an all-around delicious day out.

 Address: 155 Dairy Flat Road, Musk

-17. Hepburn Distillery
+16. Hepburn Distillery

-a bottle of gin on the leaves at Hepburn Distillery
+a premium gin at Hepburn Distillery

-Join a tasting flight of premium gins at Hepburn Distillery.
+Sample botanical gins at Hepburn Distillery.

 Hepburn Distillery is all about crafting high-quality, locally inspired spirits from the ground up.
 Using organic ingredients and sustainable practices, this family-run distillery handcrafts premium gins, vodkas, and whiskeys with a deep connection to the land.
 Each spirit is lovingly fermented, distilled, and triple-filtered on-site to ensure top-quality flavours.